On the p-adic uniformization of unitary Shimura curves: The alternative moduli problem revisited

 \subsection{The alternative theorem in the ramified case}

 Let $K$ be a ramified quadratic extension of $F$.
 We also assume that $p\neq 2$.
 We choose prime elements $\Pi \in O_K$ and $\pi \in O_F$ such that $\Pi^2 = - \pi$ as in section \ref{s:almostprinc}.
-With the notation before Proposition \ref{Pol1p}, we regard $O_K$ as the subring of $O_D$.
+With the notation before Proposition \ref{Pol1p}, we regard $O_K$ as a subring of $O_D$.